openfaas/media/SELF_SERVICE.md

 ### Buy from our store

-You can buy via the OpenFaaS store on Gumroad which is fulfilled by [Printful.com](https://www.printful.com/a/1399036:78934bd81b93204507d29fecae49d160).
+You can buy via the OpenFaaS store which is fulfilled by [Printful.com](https://www.printful.com/a/1399036:78934bd81b93204507d29fecae49d160).
 Orders are shipped globally from the EU or the USA depending on available stock.

 Products: